practicalli/clojure/basic-clojure/code-documentation.md

 # Code documentation
-  Clojure functions are documented by adding a string to the function definition.
+  Clojure functions are documented by adding a string to the function definition, after the function name.
 This is refered to as the **doc string**.

 ```
 (defn example-function